lbriais/stacked_config/README.md

 * Sources for the [system layer][SystemLayer]
 * Sources for the [global layer][GlobalLayer]
+* Sources for the [gem layer][GemLayer]
 * Sources for the [user layer][UserLayer]

 As you can see in the sources, paths are expressed using kind of 'templates', which meaning should be obvious

 * `##SYSTEM_CONFIG_ROOT##` is where the system config is stored.
 On Unix systems, it should be `/etc`.
+* `##USER_CONFIG_ROOT##` is where the user config is stored.
+On Unix systems, it should be your `$HOME` directory.
+* `##GEM_CONFIG_ROOT##` is the path to the "current" Gem root.
+The current gem being the one containing the currently executing script.
 * `##PROGRAM_NAME##` is by default the name of the script you are running (with no extension).
 You can if you want change this name at runtime. __Changing it (using the `executable_name` orchestrator property ) will trigger a re-search and reload of all the config files__.
-* `##USER_CONFIG_ROOT##` is where the user config is stored.
-On Unix systems, it should be your `$HOME` directory.
 * `##EXTENSION##` is one of the following extensions : `conf CONF cfg CFG yml YML yaml YAML`.

-The search of the config files is done according to the order defined in sources just above and then extensions are tried according to the extensions just above in that exact order.
+The search of the config files for a layer is done according to the order defined in sources just above and then extensions are tried according to the extensions just above in that exact order.

 __The first file matching for a particular level is used !
 And there can be only one per level.__